Frontline (Australian TV series): Production

 The series was written, directed and produced by Jane Kennedy, Santo Cilauro, Rob Sitch and Tom Gleisner.

-They created and performed in the television shows The D-Generation and The Late Show before creating Frontline (as well as Funky Squad between series 1 and 2 of Frontline).
+Cilauro, Sitch and Gleisner had created and performed in Melbourne University Revues 1983-1985.
+The four had created and performed in the television shows The D-Generation and The Late Show before creating Frontline, then Funky Squad, between series 1 and 2 of Frontline.

 After Frontline they moved into feature films, making several popular Australian movies including The Castle and The Dish, and hosted The Panel for several years, before moving on to Thank God You're Here and later Have You Been Paying Attention?.

 The series was partly inspired by a 60 Minutes special "Has the media gone too far?".
 It bears some similarity to the UK series Drop the Dead Donkey.

+Behind the Frontline was a 1995 behind-the-scenes featurette by John Tabbagh, documenting the production.

 Setting

 A commercial network

 The series follows the fortunes of a fictional current affairs show, Frontline.
 In the show, Frontline competes directly with Nine's A Current Affair and Seven's Real Life, which changed its name to Today Tonight from 1995 onwards.

-The Frontline office showcases and satirises the machinations of the ruthless producers, the self-obsessed airhead host, and the ambitious, cynical reporters, all of whom resort to any sort of underhanded trick to get ratings and maintain their status—including the use of hidden cameras, foot-in-the-door, bullying interview techniques, and chequebook journalism.
-They ingratiate themselves with the all-powerful network bosses, while the real work is in fact done by their long-suffering production staff.
+The series satririzes the operations of a current affairs television programme, focusing on the interactions between producers, presenter, reporters and production staff.
+Storylines frequently examine the pursuit of ratings, journalistic ethics, and media practices, including the use of hidden cameras, aggressive interviewing techniques, and chequebook journalism.
+The programme also explores the influence of network executives and the contrasting roles of on-air personalities and behind-the-scenes staff in television productions.

 The station itself also runs other television shows referenced by Frontline staff, such as 6 o'clock news program, a 3-hour news review show Sunday Forum, a sketch show The Komedy Bunch, a game show Jackpot, a teen soap opera Sunshine Cove which later changed to Rainbow Island, also lesser mentioned shows such as the football show Ball-to-Ball, Late-Night OZ, Cartoon Crazies, The Morning Show, Face the Press and Vacation.